[Moderate revision–posted 5/8/23 (replaces 9/11/18 edition)]

 a.
 The Museum of Texas Tech University complex includes the main museum building, the Moody Planetarium, the Natural Science Research Laboratory, and the Lubbock Lake Landmark.

 b.
-The museum is an integral part of the total university academic program, providing a unique teaching and learning environment through the preservation and presentation of scientific, historical, and cultural heritage.
-The museum is a valuable resource for undergraduate, graduate, and individual study courses, as well as for faculty and students of the Museum Science and Heritage Management Programs.
-These graduate programs are housed in the museum and integrated into museum operations.
+The museum is an integral part of the total university academic program and a vital conduit to the community, providing a unique teaching and learning environment through the preservation and presentation of scientific, historical, and cultural heritage and providing exhibitions, events, and programming to the public.
+The museum is a valuable resource for undergraduate, graduate, and individual study courses; faculty and students of the Heritage and Museum Sciences Program; and researchers.
+The graduate program is housed in the museum and integrated into museum operations.
 Student opportunities further enhance the value of the museum to university departments.
 These facilities serve as a unifying agent for research and exhibit programs and the academic activities of departments.
-The general public may share in the academic activities of the museum through special tours and programs that supplement regular visiting hours.
-The non-university community will be able to enjoy public programs designed for all visitors, as well as those offered as a result of the academic program in museum science.
+The general public is able to share in the academic activities of the museum through special tours and programs that supplement regular visiting hours.
+The non-university community is able to enjoy public programs designed for all visitors, as well as those offered as a result of the academic program in museum science.

-(1) The museum has established the following objectives strategic goals:
+(1) The museum has established the following strategic goals:

 (a) Generate excellence in public and academic programming;

 (b) Expand and deepen community engagement and expand audience engagement at the state, national, and international levels;

 (d) Engage in sustainable funding, including cultivation of a larger donor base and creating revenue streams;